Thérèse Ansingh

 Thérèse Ansingh who used the pseudonym Sorella (1883-1968) was a Dutch artist.

 Biography

 Ansingh was born on 9 July 1883 in Amsterdam.
 She was a member of an artistic family.
 She was the granddaughter of the painter Johan Georg Schwartze.
-Her parents were Clara Theresia Schwartze and Edzard Willem Ansingh.
+Her parents were painter Clara Theresa Schwartze and pharmacist Edzard Willem Ansingh.
 She was the younger sister of Lizzy Ansingh and the niece of the painter Thérèse Schwartze and the sculptor Georgine Schwartze.
 In In 1917 married the painter Bart Peizel.